edhowland/viper/doc/help/help.md

 You can use Tab to advance to the next topic or back tab to return the previous topic.
 You can exit help at any time by pressing the Escape key.

+### Help Quick Launch

+You can quickly go to another help document via these keys:

+- v : Launch Viper Editor help
+- h : Launch Help for Help browser
+- c : Launch help for Command mode

 ### Help Browser Keys

 - Escape : Exits help browser and returns to previous session
+- Control Q : Exits out from Viper entirely.
+May ask to save any unsaved buffers.
 - Space or Right arrow : Advances to next item or parargraph
 - Backspace or Left arrow : Returns to previous item or paragraph
 - Tab or Down arrow : Advances to next Topic or Heading.
 Cycles around to first  Heading if at end of document.